Genesis Lopez Flaunts Fantastic Figure In Sheer Lace Lingerie

 On Tuesday, June 9, American model Genesis Lopez made the workweek a little more exciting by sharing a suggestive snap with her 4.8 million Instagram followers.

-The provocative photo showed the 26-year-old posing in what appears to be a bedroom.
-A closet filled with clothes and numerous boxes containing doors can be seen in the background.
-Genesis stood with her shoulders back and her back arched in front of a sizable mirror.
-She jutted out her hips and turned her head as she snapped the selfie with her smartphone.
+The provocative photo showed the 26-year-old posing in what appears to be a bedroom, with a closet filled with clothes and numerous boxes in the background.
+Genesis stood with her shoulders back and her back arched in front of a sizable mirror, jutting out her hips and turning her head as she snapped the selfie with her smartphone.

 The Instagram star flaunted her fantastic figure in a black lace lingerie set that featured a plunging sheer bralette and a pair of matching high-cut underwear.
-Her ample cleavage nearly spilled out of the bra, much to the delight of her audience.
+Her ample cleavage nearly spilled out of the bra, much to the delight of her fans.
 The revealing ensemble also showcased her toned midsection and sculpted hips.
 The model kept the sexy look simple and did not wear any accessories.

 For the photo, Genesis styled her long locks in tousled waves, giving her even more sex appeal.
 She enhanced her natural beauty with a minimal amount of makeup, which seemed to have featured false eyelashes and nude lip gloss.